prabdeep2005/Ecommerce-Follow-Along/README.md

 In the eight milestone, we covered the following key aspects of the project:

 1. Created a card component to display all products with image,name and price

+## Milestone 9: Product Input Form

+*  **Product Details Form:**

+Developed a comprehensive form to collect all necessary product information.

+*  **Multiple Image Upload:**

+Implemented functionality for uploading multiple images for each product.